revaturelabs/interviewquestions/Servlets-IS/Servlets-IS.md

 ---

-40:How can you differentiate GenericServlet and HttpServlet?
+40. How can you differentiate GenericServlet and HttpServlet?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)